Interpretable Few-shot Learning with Online Attribute Selection: Experiments and Evaluation

 \subsection{Human Intervention}

 In this subsection, we consider the capability of our framework in enabling interaction with human by performing intervention on misclassified query samples.
-We report the performance on AWA and CUB datasets in 5-way 1-shot setting with respect to intervening 5\% and 10\% of human-friendly attributes selected by $g_{h}$ in each episode.
-We consider intervention on the framework performing in joint attributes space (With unknown attributes) and when only human-friendly attributes are used (Without unknown attributes).
-Note that in this experiment, there is no real-world human interaction.
+In conventional concept bottleneck models (CBM), a human can interact with the model by identifying incorrect predicted concepts for miclassified instances and rectify them to see how the final decision will change.
+This type of intervention is appropriate for CBM since it employs a parametric model for classification on top of the concept bottleneck layer.
+However, since our model uses a non-parametric approach in its classification phase and its decision also relies on the predicted concepts of the model for other instances (support set), correcting the concept prediction just for the query sample can not reflect the actual effect of the concept in updating final decision.
+Therefore, we design and present a new form of intervention applicable to our FSL model.

+To intervene an arbitrary attribute of a misclassified query instance, the user will observe this sample and the prototypes of different classes in the current episode and decides on the prototype most similar to the query instance in terms of the selected attribute.
+Then, the query will be moved toward the prototype but only along the dimension corresponding to the attribute in decision space.
+Since the decision space is the same as the attribute space in our model, the user rectifies the predicted distance between query instance and the prototypes in terms of the attribute that is being intervened.

+There is no real-world human interaction in this experience.
 Instead, we rely on ground-truth annotations to simulate intervention and assume that real-world human intervention would be consistent with the ground-truth annotations.
+Therefore, to rectify the distance between a misclassified query sample and the prototypes, the prototype with the ground-truth attribute value same as the query sample is identified and the query sample is moved toward this prototype by setting its attribute value equal to the predicted attribute value for the identified prototype in the decision space.
+If there is more than one prototype with the same ground-truth attribute value, the predictions for all of them are averaged and will be used as the attribute value of the query sample.

+We do intervention on the framework performing in joint attributes space (with unknown attributes) and when only human-friendly attributes are used (without unknown attributes).
+600 episodes are sampled from novel classes and average accuracy before and after intervention with two intervention ratio (5\% and 10\%) are reported.
+It should be noted that in this experiment, unknown attributes are employed in all 600 episodes when evaluating intervention in joint attributes space.
+The results of this experiment are presented in Table \ref{tab_11}.
 In summary, the intervention improved the performance in all settings, obtaining an average improvement of 2.8\% and 2.65\% on CUB and AWA, respectively.
 The promotion was more significant with a higher ratio of intervention ($10\%$) in all cases and in human-friendly attribute space compared to joint attribute space.
-More details of the intervention process and the complete results are provided in supplementary materials.
+The complete results are provided in \ref{app_intervention}.